 Note, you may want to wipe your old phones first, in case they contain any personal data!

 Donating Old or Broken Jewelry

 You can also donate your old jewelry to help those in need.
-Most charities will accept donations, and then depending on the organizations, and the donation, they will either sell it in one of their shops, auction it (in the case of fine jewellery), melt it down, or sell it for scrap.
+Most charities will accept donations, and then depending on the organizations, and the donation, they will either sell it in one of their shops, auction it (in the case of fine jewelry), melt it down, or sell it for scrap.

 As such, pretty much anything goes.
 Fine jewelry, costume jewelry, broken or damaged pieces, single earrings, broken watches, you name it, you can donate it!

 Not only do proceeds go to help those in need, but you’ll also be doing your bit for the environment by reducing the demand for raw materials obtained by mining or quarrying.
-These activities can cause major problems for local people and wildlife so by donating your jewelry for recycling you’ll help to combat this.
+These activities can cause major problems for local people and wildlife, so by donating your jewelry for recycling you’ll help to combat this.
 Win-win!

 What About Old Eyeglasses?

 Yup, you can donate those too!
 If you’ve got old eyeglasses lying around in your junk drawer (maybe you had Lasik, maybe you’ve switched to contacts or your prescription has changed), then why not donate the old ones?